It's Just Not About Occupancy Anymore

 Setting Self Storage Starting Rates Based on Occupancy

-It has been a common practice for Self Storage operators to set the starting price, or rate, for vacant units based mainly on occupancy conditions.
+Self Storage operators commonly set their starting price, or rate, for vacant units based mainly on occupancy conditions.
 If units were highly occupied, the starting rate would be higher.
 Conversely, if occupancy was low, so too was the starting rate.

 Occupancy-based pricing is intuitively appealing and relatively easy to implement.
-Stagnant occupancy due to a lack of move-ins for a unit type over a long period of time can also precipitate a price decrease.
+If occupancy remains stagnant for a long period of time due to a lack of move-ins for a unit type, operators can decrease the price.
 Some Property Management Systems have automated rules, even today, which enable such an approach.

 However, this approach today may mean leaving money on the table.